tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   predicted = model.predict(X_test)
   ```

-* Since we scaled the original values using the `MinMaxScaler`, we need to recover the original prices to better understand of the predictions.
+* Since we scaled the original values using the `MinMaxScaler`, we need to recover the original prices to better understand the predictions.

 * We will use the `inverse_transform()` method of the scaler to decode the scaled values to their original scale.